jineshcodes/jineshcodes.github.io/_posts/2022-01-19-amazon-interview-experience.markdown

 #### Onsite 2: DA and Algo Round
 *[Same day as Onsite 1]*

 The expectation for this round was the same as on-site 1.
-This round also started off DSA:
+This round also started off DSA.

 **Q1** : Compute the size of the largest island in the given matrix where 0 represents sea and 1 represents land.

 The interviewer confirmed there is a follow up after this.
 So I quickly implemented the solution using a modified DFS traversal and discussed time/space complexity.
 While implementing, I also explained the same to the interviewer, so he didn't need me to explain the solution again at the end.